AI-santosh-88/Data-Cleaning-and-Exploratory-Data-Analysis-EDA-/README.md

 * Identifying potential correlations or patterns between features (e.g., Experience vs. Salary).
 * Summarizing the dataset to uncover insights and trends.
 #### 4.Data Export:
-Saving the cleaned data in a CSV file for further analysis or use in machine learning models.
+* Saving the cleaned data in a CSV file for further analysis or use in machine learning models.

+### Libraries Used:
+##### * pandas:
+For data manipulation and cleaning.
+##### * numpy:
+For handling missing values and numerical operations.
+##### * matplotlib:
+For basic data visualization (e.g., histograms).
+##### * seaborn:
+For advanced visualizations like regression plots.
+##### * warnings:
+For suppressing warning messages during the analysis process.

+#### Summary:
+This project cleans an employee dataset by addressing issues such as missing values, special characters, and improper formats.
+After transforming the data, it employs basic data visualization techniques to explore relationships between employee experience and salary, providing valuable insights into the data.
+The cleaned dataset is then saved in a CSV file for further use.
+The project utilizes pandas, numpy, matplotlib, and seaborn for data manipulation and visualization.